 Live nightly entertainment with stage production show or live music.
 The Smugglers Pub with karaoke (open nightly from 10.00pm-til late).

-WiFi* in lobby and Internet access also Piton Lounge.
+WiFi* in lobby and Internet access also in Piton Lounge.
 Babysitting service* after 5.00pm (reservations required).
 Laundry/dry cleaning service*.

 *Denotes local charge.

 Dress code: Elegantly casual for the evenings with collared shirts and long trousers – no beach shorts or t-shirts.
 Gentlemen cannot wear vests for breakfast or lunch.